PezCoder/todo-app/README.md

 # todo-app
 A todo app like the others in the market, built on react but designed differently (I hope).

-Purpose is to learn by doing react & todo is the best starting point for that.

 ## Take a look